jordynoche/First-Homelab/Setup/NAS.md

 On your Mac open Finder, look at the left side panel under Network and your HP Stream should appear.
 Click it and you'll see your shared folder.

+# OMV and SSH fix (important)
+When installing OMV, it will deny access into SSH.
+To fix this on the OMV website, go to users -> users -> click your name -> edit -> look for groups -> then find ssh and check it -> hit save.

+now you're able to access ssh.